Your Rights When Buying Second-Hand Goods in England & Wales

 Beyond the description duty, your legal options are limited to:

-- Misrepresentation Act 1967: if the seller made a false statement of fact that induced you to buy — for example, "it has never been in an accident" (false) or "it was serviced last month" (false) — you may have a claim for misrepresentation and be entitled to rescission of the contract or damages.
+- Misrepresentation Act 1967: if the seller made a false statement of fact that induced you to buy — for example, "it has never been in an accident" (false) or "it was serviced last month" (false) — section 2 of the Act gives you a claim for damages, even if the misrepresentation was not made fraudulently, unless the seller can show they had reasonable grounds to believe the statement was true.
+You may also be entitled to rescind the contract.

 - Express terms: anything the seller agreed to in writing or verbally that formed part of the contract.